Cistron/cistron.github.io/splats/hpc1.md

 As mentioned during the course introduction, you will get access to Cirrus, a high performance compute cluster managed by the [EPCC in Edingburgh](https://www.epcc.ed.ac.uk/).
 This guide will walk you through account setup, setup of ssh-keys and software installation.

-## Getting an Tier2 SAFE account and Cirrus login account
+## Getting a Tier2 SAFE account and Cirrus login account

 Navigate to the Tier2 SAFE at [https://www.archer.ac.uk/tier2/](https://www.archer.ac.uk/tier2/) and click on `create an account`.

 ![SAFE login page]({{ "/splats/images/hpc1/safe.png" | absolute_url }})

 Fill in the form, using your UCL email address and UCL's address.
-Unfortunately, the list of institutions is not alphabetically sorted; type `trinity` to get close to UCL.
+Unfortunately, the list of institutions is not alphabetically sorted (type `trinity` to get close to UCL).
 Make sure to leave the `Opt out of user Emails` box unchecked, else you will not receive important updates from the system administrators!

 ![SAFE account creation]({{ "/splats/images/hpc1/safe_account_creation.png" | absolute_url }})